mfrachet/acodingdance/src/posts/a-b-testing-with-the-jamstack/index.md

 Remember one of the main arguments of building on top of the JAMstack is **fast page loading** (performances).

-When using A/B testing using the "standard way", **we need to make an HTTP request to get the different variants**.
+When dealing with A/B tests the "standard way", **we need to make an HTTP request to get the different variants**.
 Making an HTTP request means that **there is a delay** between the moment we ask for the variants and the moment we get them back from the server.

 The problem is that **making the HTTP request is so critical** that we can't show anything else than a loading information to the user before resolving the variants and being able to show them the good content.

 **In a static environment, we are waiting for a dynamic information to display meaningful information.**

-Using A/B the "standard way" using runtime information will **make the application performances worse by increasing the time for the displaying the first meaningful content**.
-While it could be "instant" on static pages, relying on an HTTP request and an intermediate loading state before displaying the content will take extra time and decrease the experience.
+When A/B testing the "standard way", using runtime information will **make the application performances worse by increasing the time for the displaying the first meaningful content**.
+Loading static pages should be "instant" but relying on an HTTP request and an intermediate loading state before displaying the content will take extra time and decrease the experience.

-In some scenarios, I've seen [Lighthouse](https://developers.google.com/web/tools/lighthouse) performance score dropping by around `25` points (up to you to determine if it's significant or not).
+In some scenarios, [Lighthouse](https://developers.google.com/web/tools/lighthouse) performance score can drop by around `25` points (up to you to determine if it's significant or not).

-Also note that some tools helping building applications using the JAMstack **don't even run JavaScript at all**, making runtime computations impossible.
+Also note that some tools helping building applications using the JAMstack **don't even run JavaScript at all**, meaning that it's not possible to rely on HTTP requests to access remote data at runtime.

 ## How to make A/B testing in a JAMstack fashion?